Crypto vs Traditional Money Guide

 Escrow ServicesThird-party escrow agentCode-based escrow conditionsLower fees, no counterparty risk

-Recurring PaymentsBank authorization, manual processingAutomatic execution based on scheduleNo failed payments, global access
+Recurring PaymentsBank authorisation, manual processingAutomatic execution based on scheduleNo failed payments, global access

 Transparency and Auditability